Portland, the city that can’t just have one Santa Con. There are 3 every year so get ready.

 Description: You gotta be careful with these guys.
 For this year they bailed on downtown and didn’t tell anyone they were taking a 45 minute Max ride to Gresham leaving random Santa’s stranded all over downtown looking for each other.

-Meeting Place: This one is huge, multiple launch points.
-Check event page for location and to buy $10 wristband.
+Meeting Place: Ankeny Alley, SKidrow.
+Check event page for location and to buy $15 wristband ($20 week of) here.

 Public Transportation: Downtown, all kinds of Max around.
 Mostly walking around the area once you arrive.